Code-Institute-Submissions/adilkhr-my-ms2-project_AugResub/README.md

 * I want to restart my current game if i am currnetly not happy with it

+* I want a game that is fully functional alongside being responsive on any device

 #### Reasons for the website:

 * To allow players to test their memory